AStarfall/unity-sparse-peripheral-display/README.md

 Welcome to the **Unity Sparse Peripheral Display** repository!
 This Unity project aims to expand the field of view (FoV) in virtual reality using strategically placed LEDs within a VR headset.
+The Arudino code for receiving the colour values and controlling the LEDs is provided in the [**Arduino Sparse Peripheral Display**](https://github.com/marius7600/arduino-sparse-peripheral-display) repository.

 ## Table of Contents